opendatacube/datacube-ows/docs/cfg_wcs.rst

     "formats": {
             # Key is the format name, as used in DescribeCoverage XML
             "GeoTIFF": {
-                # Renderer is the FQN of a Python function that takes:
-                #   * A WCSRequest object
-                #   * Some ODC data to be rendered.
                 "renderer": "datacube_ows.wcs_utils.get_tiff",
                 # The MIME type of the image, as used in the Http Response.
                 "mime": "image/geotiff",